-One of the reasons I quit smoking was because every time I went to a bar I noticed that the smokers happened to have the most wrinkles and leathery skin, which is why quitting smoking is the first tip in this article about how to get rid of wrinkles.
+One of the reasons I quit smoking was because every time I went to a bar I noticed that the smokers had the most wrinkles and leathery skin.
 Why does smoking cause wrinkles?
 Because it inhibits collagen production–the substance that makes up about 70 percent of your connective tissue.
 It’s important stuff, that collagen, and it’s what gives your skin that elasticity that is lost over time (the primary cause of wrinkled skin).
 Of course, the typical smoker’s wrinkles are nothing compared to a chain smoking, tan-bed-aholic princess with bleached blonde hair.
 Each of us knows at least one of these women; their irrational quest for the perfect tan never ceases to amaze us, nor does the tar capacity of their lungs.
 However, if you’re not a smoker, there are other techniques discussed here to get rid of wrinkles.

 Staying out of the sun and not smoking are just two suggestions if you want to prevent premature wrinkles.
 If you keep reading, you will see the medical wrinkle treatments options if wrinkle prevention doesn’t do it for you, and to the right you will see natural wrinkle care options if you want to pinch some pennies instead of chasing that perfect anti wrinkle cream treatment.
 Right now, though, let’s talk about preventing wrinkles.

 Best Ways to to Prevent Wrinkles